Abhiseg/BE-model-for-excited-states/README.md

 - Topology near connical intersections in between $S_0$ and $S_1$ states.

 ## Prerequisites and Required Inputs
-Before compiling the code, the FFTW3 package must be installed.
+Before compiling the code, gfortran (or ifort) and the FFTW3 package must be installed.
 The triplet excited-state data should be generated using an external electronic structure package via unrestricted HF/KS calculations.

 Preparing triplet excited states beyond simple HOMO–LUMO transitions can be challenging due to variational collapse.